• GlaucomaGlaucomaGlaucomaGlaucomaGlaucoma

 Goniodysgenesis is an abnormality of the drainage tissue within the eye.
 Dogs develop glaucoma when the angle formed between these tissues completely closes.

-If your dog has goniodysgenesis, we advise regularly eye checks to monitor for the early signs of glaucoma.
-At Focus, we can measure your dog’s drainage angle and assess whether treatment could delay or prevent the onset of glaucoma.
+If your dog has goniodysgenesis, we advise regular eye checks to monitor for the early signs of glaucoma.
+At Focus Referrals, we can measure your dog’s drainage angle and assess whether treatment could delay or prevent the onset of glaucoma.

-Dogs with POAG usually show signs of glaucoma later in life and it develops more gradually than those with primary closed angle glaucoma.
-We can closely monitor your dog and prescribe anti-glaucoma drops to help control their intraocular pressures.
+Dogs with POAG usually show signs of glaucoma later in life, and it develops more gradually than with primary closed-angle glaucoma.
+We can closely monitor your dog and prescribe anti-glaucoma drops to help control their intraocular pressure.

 Secondary glaucoma